-In Kiskunhalas the access to mainstream education is available, the school materials are provided.
-In practice though, families are leaving the camp sooner than children could have had the opportunity to be enrolled in education.
+In Kiskunhalas the access to mainstream education is available, and school materials are provided.
+In practice though, even if families are placed there they leave the camp sooner than children could have had the opportunity to be enrolled in education.

-Full access to mainstream education is hindered in Vámosszabadi, where 2 - one school age and one kindergarten age - children did not have access to primary education, thus could not attend school on grounds that their asylum application was rejected and they are awaiting deportation in 2015.
-In 2016 the general experience of HHC was the same as in Kiskunhalas so that children left the camp before they could have been enrolled.
+Full access to mainstream education is hindered in Vámosszabadi, where two (one school age and one kindergarten age) children did not have access to primary education, and could not attend school on the grounds that their asylum application was rejected and they were awaiting deportation in 2015.
+In 2017 the general experience of HHC was that there were no asylum seeking children placed in Vámosszabadi.